 What if I am only 1 or 2 months behind in Colorado?

 This is the best possible time to act.
-Before the NED is recorded, the full range of modification programs is available and there is maximum time for the process to complete correctly.
+Before the NED is recorded, the full range of modification programs is available, the C.R.S. § 38-38-103.1 Single Point of Contact requirement is in the early stages of attaching inside the servicer's organization, and there is maximum time for a complete loss mitigation application to attach the dual-tracking protection under § 38-38-103.2 and 12 C.F.R. § 1024.41 before any formal foreclosure timeline begins.

 How do I find out if a Notice of Election and Demand has been recorded on my Colorado property?

-The NED is filed with the county Public Trustee and is publicly searchable.
+The NED under C.R.S. § 38-38-103 is filed with the county Public Trustee and is publicly searchable.
 A professional can check your county's recording status immediately to confirm exactly where you are in the process.

 Loan modification — the primary tool for keeping the home.
 Most effective when pursued before or immediately after the NED recording.
-A complete application triggers dual tracking protections that prevent the foreclosure from advancing while the servicer processes the review.
+A complete loss mitigation application triggers Colorado's state-level dual-tracking ban under C.R.S. § 38-38-103.2 and the parallel federal protection under 12 C.F.R. § 1024.41, which together prevent the foreclosure from advancing while the servicer processes the review — but only if the application is genuinely complete; an incomplete application does not attach the protection, and the servicer has a 7-business-day window to issue a deficiency notice identifying what additional documents are needed.

 Forbearance — temporarily pauses or reduces payments for genuinely temporary hardships.
 Does not forgive missed payments.
 Appropriate only when the hardship has a defined resolution timeline and income will return within the forbearance window.